Statutes and By-Laws of the International Phonetic Association

 (j) 2 months before - closing date for the receipt of nominations for executive posts;

-(k) 2months before - ballot paper for executive posts to be mailed to Council;
+(k) 2 months before - ballot for executive posts to be mailed to Council;

-(l) 1 month before - completed ballot paper to be received by the Secretary.
+(l) 1 month before - completed ballot to be received by the Secretary.

 4 To promote International Congresses of Phonetic Science, a standing subcommittee - 'The Permanent Council for the Organization of ICPhS' - is affiliated to the IPA Council.
 Tasks, membership and elections are defined in the appended By-laws of the Permanent Council.